noexc/mapview/README.md

 the client side code that listens for websocket broadcasts with new telemetry data.

-## `mapview-rttyparser`
+## `mapview-telemetryparser`

-`mapview-rttyparser` is the first step of the system.
+`mapview-telemetryparser` is the first step of the system.
 It shells out to `minimodem` by using the awesome Shelly.hs library.
 Every time a newline is sent to it, it will attempt to parse the line.
 If it does so successfully, it will convert the data it receives to JSON and save it to a file.

-Future revisions of `mapview-rttyparser` could send it to some kind of public message bus instead, along with other telemetry data, so that clients could consume more data and work with it as they please.
+Future revisions of `mapview-telemetryparser` could send it to some kind of public message bus instead, along with other telemetry data, so that clients could consume more data and work with it as they please.

-This is all that `mapview-rttyparser` does: parse, convert to machine-readable, save.
+This is all that `mapview-telemetryparser` does: parse, convert to machine-readable, save.

 ## `mapview-send`

-`mapview-send` listens for changes to the file that `mapview-rttyparser` writes to.
+`mapview-send` listens for changes to the file that `mapview-telemetryparser` writes to.
 (Future revisions of it could consume a public message bus and pass data along from that source).
 It also allows clients to connect to it via websockets.
 When it detects a change to the file it monitors, it passes the new contents of the file to all clients who are connected (i.e., the clients receive a new block of JSON).

 ## `mapview-generate-charts`